New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 Accruals Overview

 With accruals-based accounting now the norm among large enterprises, corporate finance leaders have come to expect this report from their legal departments.
 But this obligatory exercise also presents strategic opportunities.
-Oftentimes the data sparks conversations that lead to proactive course corrections.
+The data often sparks conversations that lead to proactive course corrections.

 Accruals vs. Actual